-This publication presents annual time series (mostly from the year 1990), quarterly time series and (exceptionally) monthly time series.
+This publication presents annual time series (mostly from the year 1995), quarterly time series and (exceptionally) monthly time series.
 Shown in addition to absolute figures are indices, too.
 Unless stated otherwise in the tables or methodological notes, the index describes the state in the reference period related to the state in the corresponding period of the preceding year, all governed by the same prices, methodology and organisational structure.

-Population
+♦ Population

-The data on the size and structure of the population and their changes are derived from population censuses (roughly at decennial intervals) and from additional information on population changes and balances.
+The data on the size and structure of the population and their changes are derived from population censuses (roughly at decennial intervals) and from vital statistics and population balances in the intercensal period.

-The figures on the population and vital statistics cover Czech residents, irrespective of their citizenship.
-Since 2001 (in relation to the Population and Housing Census 2001) data include also foreigners with visas over 90 days (as stipulated by the Act No. 326/1999 Sb., on the Stay of Foreigners) and foreigners who were granted asylum (pursuant to the Asylum Act No. 325/1999 Sb.).
-Since 1 May 2004, following up the so-called Euro-amendment to the Act No. 326/1999 Sb., on the Stay of Foreigners, the data have been referring to citizens of the EU member states with temporary stay in the Czech Republic and citizens of third countries with long-term stay.
+All data refer to the resident population of the Czech Republic, irrespective of citizenship.
+Since 2001, the figures include (in accordance with the 2001 Population and Housing Census) also foreigners with the stay based on long-term visa for over 90 days (pursuant to the Act No. 326/1999 Sb., on the Stay of Foreigners) and foreigners with granted asylum status (pursuant to the Asylum Act No. 325/1999 Sb.).
+Since 1 May 2004, in accordance with amendment to the Act No. 326/1999 Sb., on the Stay of Foreigners, the figures include citizens of the EU member states with temporary stay on the territory of the Czech Republic and citizens of third countries with long-term stay.

-The presented data also include marriages, births, and deaths of Czech citizens with permanent residence in the CR, which occurred abroad.
+The data contain also information on events (marriages, births, and deaths) of permanent residents of the CR that occurred abroad.

-Relative rates are defined per 1 000 individuals (mid-year population), infant mortality is shown as the number of deaths up to 1 year of age per 1 000 live births.
+Relative rates are defined per 1,000 inhabitants of mid-year population; infant mortality rate is the number of deaths under 1 year of age per 1,000 live births.

-Gross domestic product
+♦ Gross domestic product